Risk Management: Impersonation & Synthetic Media

 Anatomy of a Synthetic Attack

-1. Reconnaissance
+1. Reconnaissance & Scraping

-2. Synthesis
+2. Synthesis Generation

 4. Exploitation

-Multi-channel digital verification concept
+Multi-channel verification process

-Step 1: Multi-Channel Verification +
+Step 1: Channel Separation +

 If a request arrives via email, verification must occur via phone.
-If it arrives via phone, verification must occur via a secure internal messaging app.
+If it arrives via video/phone, verification must occur via a secure internal messaging app.
 Never verify on the same channel the request was received.

-Step 2: Pre-Validated Contacts +
+Step 2: Pre-Validated Directories +

 Step 3: Managerial Confirmation +